pmeier/datapipes/README.md

 - I'm aware that this is not possible if we are streaming archives, but if that is not the case, we should be able to read specific files from an archive.
 Some datasets contain metadata in a separate file that should be available as soon as we create the dataset rather than based on luck when it is stream with the other files.
+- `dp.iter.Map` expects an `IterDataPipe` rather than a more general `Iterable` as the other datapipes.

 ## Datasets